 My interpretation of this is that copy should be a fine balance between being salesy and beautifully written.
 And, when a client is pedantic about one word, one word that you know will make zero difference to the results of your copy, you're within your right to push back.

 This year, the dialogue surrounding diversity, inclusion and allyship has rightly been brought to the forefront of everyone's minds.
 But how can you genuinely offer these in your writing?
-Social content creative at Ogilvy UK, Natalie Narh gave a detailed talk on where we can start.
+Social content creative at Ogilvy UK, Natalie Narh gave a detailed talk to CopyCon 2020 attendees about where we can start.

 Natalie explained that words shape the way that society understands itself and when we don’t understand something, our first instinct is to reject it.
 If society is broken, what is circulated in the media will be broken.